Access for Persons with Disabilities

 ||College Police Department

 Members of the College community may also report violations by submitting a report via the TIPS reporting system located on the Germanna Community College website.
-This will notify members of the College Threat Assessment team including the College Police, Title IX Coordinator and Deputy Title IX Coordinator.
+This will notify members of the College Threat Assessment team including the College Police, Title IX Coordinator and both Deputy Title IX Coordinators.

-- There is no time limit for filing a complaint with the College.
-However, complainants should report possible violations of this Policy as soon as possible to maximize the College’s ability to respond effectively.
-Failure to report promptly could result in the loss of relevant evidence and impair the College’sability to respond to the allegations.
+There is no time limit for filing a complaint with the Title IX Coordinator.
+However, complainants should report possible violations of this Policy as soon as possible to maximize the College’s ability to respond effectively to the report.
+Failure to report promptly could result in the loss of relevant evidence.

 The College encourages the reporting of incidents that violate this Policy.
-The use of alcohol or drugs should not be a deterrent to reporting an incident.
-When conducting the investigation, the College’s primary focus will be on addressing the alleged misconduct and not on alcohol and drug violations that may be discovered or disclosed.
-The College does not condone underage drinking; however, the College will extend limited amnesty from punitive sanctioning in the case of drug or alcohol use to complainants, witnesses, and others who report incidents, provided that they are acting in good faith in such capacity.
+The use of alcohol or drugs should not be a deterrent to reporting a possible incident of sexual harrassment.
+When conducting the investigation, the College’s primary focus will be on addressing the alleged sexual harrassment and not on alcohol and drug violations that may be discovered or disclosed.
+The College does not condone underage drinking or the use of illict drugs; however, the College will grant immunity from disciplinary action based on the personal consumption of alcohol or drugs to individuals who report incidents that violate this Policy, provided that such is made in good faith.
 The College may provide referrals to counseling and may require educational options, rather than disciplinary sanctions, in such cases.

 The College is required by federal law to issue timely warnings for reported incidents that pose a substantial threat of bodily harm or danger to members of the campus community.
 The College will ensure, to every extent possible, that an alleged victim’s name and other identifying information is not disclosed, while still providing enough information for members of the campus community to make decisions to address their own safely in light of the potential danger.

-- Safely find a place away from harm.
+- Find a safe place away from harm.

 - Call a friend, a campus advocate, a family member or someone else you trust and ask her or him to stay with you.